Hyundai Equus

-On November 4, 2015, Hyundai officially announced the Genesis model would be spun off into Genesis Motor, the new luxury vehicle division for Hyundai.
-The 2016 successor to the Hyundai Equus has been rebranded as Genesis G90 (EQ900 in Korea until 2018).
+On November 4, 2015, Hyundai officially announced it would move the Genesis model to Hyundai's new luxury vehicle division, Genesis Motor.
+The 2016 successor to the Hyundai Equus was rebranded as Genesis G90 (EQ900 in Korea until 2018).

 First generation (LZ/YJ; 1999)

 In 1999, Hyundai Motors and Mitsubishi Motors presented their full-size sedan.
 Hyundai said that it was making a full-size sedan to compete with Mercedes-Benz S-Class and BMW 7 Series in the Korean market.
 In reality, it was competing against its domestic rival, the SsangYong Chairman.
 Hyundai had great success with the Equus in Korea, but very few were exported to other countries.
 One was exported for the 2001 New York International Auto Show to gauge the reaction of U.S. consumers.
 Hyundai identified the car to the U.S. consumers as the Hyundai LZ450 luxury sedan but it was not sold in the United States.

 The first generation was designed by Mitsubishi Motors, who had their own version called the Proudia.
 It was jointly manufactured by both companies.
 The first-generation model was introduced in 1999 as a front-wheel-drive car measuring 5.1 m long and 1.9 m wide.
 A long-wheelbase limousine model was available exclusively for the Korean domestic market, and at ₩92,510,000 South Korean won for the 2008 model with a V8 and no options, was the most expensive model in the company's lineup.
 The first-generation Equus extended-length limousine was also mechanically related to the Mitsubishi Dignity limousine for the Japanese market.
 The first-generation Equus were sold in South Korea, China, and the Middle East.
 A very limited number, badged as the Centennial, were made available for some western European markets in the early and mid-2000s.
 At first, there were two engine types: a 3.5 Sigma V6 and 4.5 8A80 (Omega) V8 engine.
 After a few months, the 3.0 Sigma V6 engine type was added.
 Two versions were available: a sedan (3.0, 3.5 and 4.5) and a limousine (3.5 and 4.5).
 In Japan, under the name of Mitsubishi Dignity (limousine version) and Mitsubishi Proudia (sedan version), about 2,000 units were sold.
 Specifically, the 4.5 8A80 (Omega) V8 engine was a GDI (Gasoline Direct Injection) type engine, which was designed and developed by Mitsubishi Motors.
 This engine was optimized for premium unleaded gasoline fuel, but there was little opportunity to get this type of fuel in Korea at that time.
 So, most of these engines used normal unleaded gasoline fuel and then had significant performance issues, resulting in complaints from drivers.
 Finally, Hyundai Motors modified this engine from a GDI Type to a MPI (Multi Point Injection) type to solve the issue.
 It added curtain airbags in 2001 and active head restraints in 2002.